spirpinias/bamCoverage/README.md

 ## Features

-- Searches your environment for the alignment file in .bam format.
+- Searches your ../data for the alignment file in .bam format.
-- Customize Bin Size
-- Ignore chromosomes during normalization.
-- Choice of normalization procedure, if any.
-- Choose genome version.

-## Installation

-The latest version of deepTools has been downloaded via Mamba.
-Please see the postInstall script for further instruction.
-You do not have to install anything else.

 ## Usage

 This capsule requires alignment files that are position sorted and indexed bam format.
 If you supply alignment files, the capsule will return normalized according to the features available.

+## Output

+In your results folder you will find the bigWig file with normalizations applied.

+## Parameters

+- Number of Threads, if not utilized will automatically use all available.
+- Bin Size.
+- Any Chromosomes you wish to ignore during normalization.
+Default is chrX.
+- Choose a Normalization Technique from the list of choices.
+- Choose the version of your genome that the alignment file was generated from.

 ## Source